Instructions for use

 Exposure of the skin to very cold temperatures can cause damage similar to burns, with prolonged exposure frostbite can occur.
 Inhalation of vapors at low temperature can damage the lungs, cryogenic liquids or vapors can cause eye damage.
 In contact with cold surfaces (pipes or non-insulated vessels), the skin may adhere very firmly due to the freezing of moisture and tear when you try to remove.
 Excessive concentrations of oxygen increase the danger of fire and excessive concentrations of other gases, reduces the percentage of oxygen in the environment, creating the danger of asphyxiation.

-Store the Goggles in original packaging protected from heat, light and humidity.
+Store the apron in their original packaging protected from heat, light and humidity.

 Category of PPE: III = Personal Protective Equipment of complex design for “severe” risks.
 The validity of the present CE-Certificate is to be reconfirmed with the annual production surveillance report issued by the authorized Notified Body, as per Art.11 of the Directive EEC 89/686.
 This certificate is based on the reference standards listed below: its validity is no longer ensured should new version of the standards come into force.